tchamianest/Mybrand-portfolio/README.md

 }

 footer-section✅{

 <!-- it have flex have three div flex all have same space exept the one in between have 40% of all div conatiner  -->
 <!-- i also have the selector option which are contain into foarma and it can use only css and html no js -->

+⛔ it is not responsive yet i do it next time⛔
 }